 Financial Information: Summer Sessions (2013)

-The Free Drop/Add period for the First Session ends Thursday June 6.
+The Free Drop/Add period for the Second Session ended Thursday July 11.

-Withdrawal from First Session classes after that date leaves
+Withdrawal from Second Session classes after that date leaves

 tuition committed and non-refundable.

-The last date to withdraw or change grade status for the First Session 5-week classes is June 21; for 7.5-week classes, July 2.
+The last date to withdraw or change grade status for Second Session classes is July 26.

 The University of Delaware bills students for tuition, fees, and other charges electronically through My Finances, our online billing and financing site.
 Billing notification is sent via email to the preferred billing email listed on UDSIS, so new students must establish a pin and email account at the time of registration to receive these notifications.
 Students also have the option of granting My Finances access to an authorized party through the Parent/Guardian Services site.
 Students and authorized users can then access the ebill and current account activity from the My Finances site throughout the term.